AngularClass/ES6-build-tools/README.md

 # ES6 Build tools

-Learn how to set up an ES6 environment with Webpack, Gulp and Babel.
+Learn how to set up an ES6 environment with Webpack, Gulp and Babel and practice building your own.
 You can use this environment with Angular or any other framework.

 Read through the comprehensive introduction and then hit the [exercises](#exercises).

 # Introduction